Inverse Probability Weighting: from Survey Sampling to Evidence Estimation: Weak Paradoxes in Ratio Estimation Problem

 \begin{example}{\textbf{Basu's circus example:}} The famous circus example, due to \citep{basu1988statistical}, shows that the HT estimator \eqref{eq:ht} could lead to absurd estimates in some situations.
 Here, we imagine a circus owner, trying to estimate the total weight of his $50$ elephants (say $Y$), picks a representative elephant from his herd (\textit{Sambo}) and multiply his weight by $50$.
 But, then a circus statistician, appalled by this estimate, devices a plan where \textit{Sambo} is picked with probability $99/100$ and each of the remaining with $1/100$.
 Unfortunately, now the HT estimate is $\text{Sambo's weight}\times100/99$, a serious underestimate, and moreover, if the owner picks \textit{Jumbo}, the biggest in the herd, the HT estimate is $\text{Jumbo's weight}\times4900$, an absurdity. \end{example}

-Discussing \citet{basu1988statistical}, H\'ajek points out that the HT estimator's ``usefulness is increased in connection with ratio estimation" and proposed an estimator in presence of auxiliary information $A_k$, related to $Y_k$ and with known total:
+Discussing \citet{basu1988statistical}, \citet{hajek1971comment} points out that the HT estimator's {\em ``usefulness is increased in connection with ratio estimation"} and proposed an estimator in presence of auxiliary information $A_k$, related to $Y_k$ and with known total:

 which would not be affected in this example like the standard HT estimator.
-The H\'ajek IPW estimate in \eqref{eq:hajek-2} corresponds to a special case $A_k \equiv 1, \forall k$.
+The H\'ajek IPW estimate for the population mean in \eqref{eq:hajek} can be derived from the special case $A_k \equiv 1, \forall k$.

 Although the circus example was intended to be a pathological example, it provides at least two useful insights.
-First, weighted estimators can lead nonsensical answers despite having nice large sample properties \citep{little2008weighting}.
-Second, problems of similar nature occur in importance sampling or Monte Carlo estimation of the marginal likelihood where empirical averages or unbiased estimator could have high or infinite variance \citep{li2010bayesian, raftery2006estimating} and strategies like Riemann sum \citep{philippe1997processing, philippe2001riemann}, or careful choice of weight functions like vertical likelihood \citep{polson2014vertical} or nested sampling \citep{skilling2006nested}, or using ratio estimators \citep{firth2011improved}, or adaptive normalization \citep{ khan2021adaptive} can resolve these issues.
+First, weighted estimators can lead to nonsensical answers despite having nice large sample properties \citep{little2008weighting}.
+Second, problems of similar nature occur in importance sampling or Monte Carlo estimation of the marginal likelihood where empirical averages or unbiased estimator could have high or infinite variance \citep{li2010bayesian, raftery2006estimating}.
+As pointed out in \citep{datta2023quantile}, strategies like Riemann sum \citep{philippe1997processing, philippe2001riemann}, or careful choice of weight functions like vertical likelihood \citep{polson2014vertical} or nested sampling \citep{skilling2006nested}, or using ratio estimators \citep{firth2011improved}, or adaptive normalization \citep{ khan2023adaptive} can resolve these issues.
 In particular, the same trick of ordering the draws and applying a Riemann-sum type approach is the key to avoid falling into examples like Basu's circus.
-We discuss these connections in details in \S \ref{sec:mc} and point out the close similarities between estimators employed in survey sampling and Monte Carlo integration and their connections with statistical mechanics.